Luexks/reassembly_modding_by_example/src/anti-bullet_poof_stages.md

 1. Declaring `explosive=FINAL` on the stage which spawns the DP with the side effect that the bullet cannot to deal damage.
 2. Declaring `explosive=FINAL` and `explodeRadius=1` on the stage with the side effect that the bullet always plays the explosion sound effect on despawn.
 ### Case 1: `explosive=FINAL`
-Only having `explosive=FINAL` with no definition of `explosiveRadius` makes the bullet use the default `explosiveRadius` of zero, making it never hit anything and play no sound.
+Only having `explosive=FINAL` with no definition of `explodeRadius` makes the bullet use the default `explodeRadius` of zero, making it never hit anything and play no sound.
 ```lua
 { 17000
 	features=CANNON